 The Charity Commission approved the CIO’s constitution with its revised Objects and the CIO was registered on 29 Aug 2017.
 In Sep 2017 the Trustees agreed to transfer the assets and liabilities of the former unincorporated charity to the new CIO at the end of 2017.
 The CIO took on responsibility for all the assets and liabilities of the unincorporated charity on 1 Jan 2018.

-Now in existence for 7 years, the Foundation has raised well over £4 million pounds and is building on the success of Sir Simon’s vision by addressing loneliness and isolation among older people and getting young people in to work through training and education.
+Now celebrating our 10th anniversary, the Foundation has raised over £5 million pounds and is building on the success of Sir Simon’s vision by addressing loneliness and isolation among older people and getting young people in to work through training and education.

 Our vision is for a society in which communities care, the young aspire and older people thrive.